eddyerburgh/blog/_posts/2016-03-16-use-javascript-to-copy-to-clipboard.md

 }
 ```

 This code copies text from any element.
-Instead of using select() we create a <a href="https://developer.mozilla.org/en/docs/Web/API/Range">range</a> that includes our target element.
+Instead of using select() we create a <a rel="noopener" href="https://developer.mozilla.org/en/docs/Web/API/Range">range</a> that includes our target element.
 We then use the selectNode() method to select the content of the paragraph tag.
 Easy.